RandomUser42069/secret-amm-limit-orders/README.md

 * Future:
 	* Statistics?
 TVL with band oracle integration

-* Admin commands for updating?

 ## Limitations
 * Centralized way of triggering on each block
-* No fee taking to accomodate the triggerer gas fees

 ## What's done?
 ### Secret Order Book Factory Contract